DASH-OF-GLITTER/WINC_Global_CO2_Emissions_Assignment/README.md

 - Go to Cleaned_Global_Emissions_Data.xlsx in this repository and click on download and save to your local machine.
 - Go to Global_CO2_Emissions.ipynb in this Github repository and click on Open in Colab.
-- In Colab upload xlsx file to content directory.
+- In Colab upload xlsx file to default directory (which should be content directory).